-In connection with financing the proposed acquisition of Atotech Limited ("Atotech"), the Company expected to issue EUR 500 in term loan debt.
-The Company purchased foreign currency option contracts to fix the conversion of EUR 300 into U.S. dollars and the options settled on January 31, 2022, as noted below:
+In connection with financing the pending acquisition of Atotech Limited ("Atotech"), the Company expects to issue euro denominated term loan debt.
+In 2021, the Company purchased foreign currency option contracts to fix the conversion of €300 into U.S. dollars.
+The options settled on January 31, 2022 and the Company recorded a gain of \$5, net of premiums, which is included in other expense (income), net.

+June 20 June 30 2022), J December 31, 2021 ,

+Fair Fair

+Noti onal Value Value

-March 31, 2022 March 31, 2022 December 31, 2021 Fair Fair Notional Value Value Fixed Notional Amount Amount Asset Asset Trade Date Effective Date Maturity Rate in EUR in U.S. dollars (Liability) (Liability) October 26, 2021 October 26, 2021 January 31, 2022 1.1615 € 300 \$ - \$ - \$ 3
+Fixed Notional A Amount Amo unt Asset Asset

+Trade Date Effective Date Maturity Rate in EU UR in U.S. dollars (Liabilit y) (Liability)

+October 26, 2021 October 26, 2021 January 31, 2022 1.162 % € 300 \$ \$ \$ 3

 The currency options were recorded at fair value on the balance sheet and changes in the fair value were recognized immediately in earnings.
 The fair value asset was classified in other current assets in the condensed consolidated balance sheet.
-The Company recorded a gain of \$5 in 2022, net of premiums, which is included in other (income) expense, net.